Boost Rebalance Relax

 Classical Reflexology 60 Minutes £45

-Hot Foot Cleanse, Reiki infused Full Reflexology Treatment with Lower Leg Massage using Luxurious Organic Products concluding with Reiki.
+Hot Foot Cleanse, Reiki and Reiki infused Full Reflexology Treatment with a choice of either full Leg Massage or Emmett Techniques using doTERRA Emotional Aromatherapy blends and concluding with Reiki Balancing.

 Relax Detox Energise Rebalance Boost